 The Difference Between An Appraisal, CMA and an AVM

-Another factor to consider is the appraisser does not have a vested interest in the outcome of the property sale or transfer, where a real estate agent might.
+Another factor to consider is the appraiser does not have a vested interest in the outcome of the property sale or transfer, where a real estate agent might.
 An appraisal is definitely the route to go when the value of a home may be of contention between parties.

 In a broader scope a CMA will help determine what a home will most likely sell for and an appraisal, while it can be used for the same, is frequently used to support a suggested value of a home.
+Both will help you accurately find your home’s value.

-They both use recent, historical sold data and on market data to determine value.
+The Appraisal and CMA use recent, historical sold data and on market data to determine value.
 Both a comparative market analysis and an appraisal allow interpretation of the data as it relates to the subject property.
 The preparer can make adjustments to comparable properties to bring in more in line with the subject property.

 Where an AVM falls short is it is based on data only and no interpretation is made.
 An AVM will not make adjustments based on condition, location, etc…. where a real estate or appraiser will.